sfikas/quaternion-fourier-convolution-matrix/README.md

         The literature focuses on right eigenvalues,
         as no general method exists to compute the left spectrum.
-        In this paper, our focus turns to the usefulness of the left spectrum, which we show how to compute efficiently in the %context of circulant structures. case of circulant-structured matrices.
+        In this paper, our focus turns to the usefulness of the left spectrum, which we show how to compute efficiently in the case of circulant-structured matrices.
 </p>
 <br>